 An overpass trail is reported to allow hikers beyond this obstacle, but its location is not obvious.
 Either way, this seemed like a good place to turn around.
 Venturing down the obstacles in the other direction is just as fun.
 This Grotto Canyon excursion is 2 to 4 miles round trip, depending on where you park your vehicle.

-To get to the trailhead: From Furnace Creek drive 22 miles northwest on Highway 190.
-Just past the parking lot for the Mesquite Flat Sand Dunes, 2.5 miles before Stovepipe Wells, turn left onto a narrow unmarked gravel road.
+To get to the trailhead: From Furnace Creek drive 22.5 miles northwest on Highway 190.
+Just before the parking lot for the Mesquite Flat Sand Dunes and 2.5 miles before Stovepipe Wells, turn left onto a narrow unmarked gravel road.
 One mile up is a severe drop into a wash which would be damaging to vehicles with low clearance.
 Stop here if you are driving one of these.
 Otherwise, drive up the canyon to the end of the road.

 Trailhead address: Grotto Canyon Road, Death Valley National Park, CA 92328